LightFiLimited/lf-documentation/docs/sensors/BACnet.md

 (2) The Object Name field will depend on the device’s MAC Address.
 This value should start with "LightFi_LF-".

 ## LightFi Sahara

-The Sahara sensor measures: Carbon Dioxide (CO2) levels with a dual-channel NDIR sensor and Particulate Matter (PM2.5).

-The sensor requires a configuration with a LightFi Base Sensor in order to be visible on the BACnet network.

-This sensor will appear as a BACnet device on the BACnet network created by the BACnet router internal to the Base Sensor.

 | Object Type   | Object ID | Object Name                     | Present Value                |
 |---------------|-----------|---------------------------------|------------------------------|